Pre-Workshop Reading

 ACT Made Simple

-Compulsory reading: to get the full benefit out of the ACT Made Simple workshop, please read the first chapter of ‘ACT Made Simple – 2nd edition’: click here to download
+To get the full benefit out of the ACT Made Simple workshop, please read the first chapter of ‘ACT Made Simple – 2nd edition’: click here to download

 Trauma-Focused ACT